Kaikorai Valley College: Braithwaite Centre

-In 2020, modifications were made to improve accessibility for vision-impaired students.
-These included highlighting stairs, handrails, poles, and trip hazards, covering open drains, and improving asphalt and concrete surfaces.

-Science Block (S Block) Upgrade
+Science Block (S Block)

-In 2023, S Block, the school’s science block, received major renovations for the first time since its original construction.
-The upgrade modernised laboratories and facilities to meet current Ministry of Education standards.
+In 2023, S Block, the school’s science block, underwent its first major refurbishment since its original construction.
+The upgrade modernised laboratory spaces and supporting facilities to meet current Ministry of Education standards.

 Food Technology Classroom

 In 2024, the food technology classroom was refurbished.
-Upgrades included new flooring, acoustic wall linings, joinery, appliances, glass splashbacks, and improvements to the adjoining teacher’s office.
-The redesign maximised bench and storage space and enhanced functionality.
+Works included new flooring, acoustic wall linings, updated joinery and appliances, glass splashbacks, and improvements to the adjoining teacher’s office, increasing bench space and storage capacity.